 - Act as a resource for members of the organization while directing them to appropriate university departments for assistance.

-- Ensure that actions of the organizations and its members are in accordance with the established policies and procedures of Northern Illinois University and its respective departments.
+- Ensure that actions of the organizations and its members are in accordance with the established policies and procedures of NIU and its respective departments.

 - The advisor should assist the group in developing realistic goals for the academic year.
 This will contribute to the educational and personal development of the students involved.
 The advisor must take an active role, rendering advice and counsel as circumstances dictate.

 - The advisor should be aware of all plans and activities of the group and inform the group that institutional policies may affect these plans.
 The advisor should see that the group and its officers know where policies are listed, what the policies are, why they exist, and the channels to be followed for changes, revisions, or exceptions to policies.